Meet the Team

 Hannah

-Hannah often swims with our youth members encouraging them to try something new, like racing, or having a fun challenge.
+I often swim with our youth members encouraging them to try something new, like racing, or having a fun challenge.
+I help swimmers with technique and to improve swim strokes.

 My Daughter has Downs Syndrome and started swimming with Sunbeam in 2023.
 Swimming with the club has built her confidence in the water and she quickly started swimming without any support.
 She has continued to grow her confidence and made some lovely friends at the club.
 She even entered her first gala and won a race!